Choosing an annuity

 Where can I find out more about buying an annuity?

 Because you can't switch annuities once you've bought one, it's important to understand what you're buying and make a decision you're confident in for the long-term.
 We recommend that you seek professional advice before buying an annuity – particularly before you accept any offers from your existing pension provider.
-Why?
-Because research shows us that 80% of the people who don't shop around could have had a better deal.*
+Because research shows that up to 48% of customers* who bought a standard annuity with their current pension provider may have been eligible for an enhanced annuity.
+And according to this research, these customers 'may have suffered actual financial loss' by not having had any qualifying health or lifestyle factors taken into account.

 If you don't have a professional financial adviser at the moment, then thepfs.org and unbiased.co.uk are good places to start.
 They are independent, impartial websites that list financial advisers in your area.